-WHAT THEY DO?
-MAIN OUTPUT CHALLENGES WHAT TO DO?
+WHAT THEY DO? ΜΑΙΝ ΟυΤΡυΤ CHALLENGES WHAT TO DO?
 After manual sorting, material goes through another series of conveyors.
-1. A cleaner paper (mixed paper and smaller cardboard) and containers stream.
+A cleaner paper (mixed paper and smaller cardboard) and containers stream.
 Other flat items made from non-paper materials such as plastic and laminated films and bags are not possible to pick during manual presorting.
-Easily flattened items such as aluminium trays It should be noted during design that very small packaging items with dimensions below 20mm x 20mm This conveyor system is designed so that 2D (flat) items move up the conveyor while the 3D (rigid) containers do not.
-2. Films and bags that are suitable for recycling to film chute and baler. may be picked up here.
-In MRFs with no further downstream Near Infrared (NIR) are unlikely to end up on either the container or paper line.
-These items will fall through the separators and 3.
+Easily flattened items such as aluminium trays It should be noted during desigr that very small packaging items dimensions below 20mm x 20m This conveyor system is designed so that 2D (flat) items move up the conveyor while the 3D (rigid) containers do not 2.
+Films and bags that are suitable for recycling to film chute and baler. may be picked up here. are unlikely to end up on either container or paper line.
+These it will fall through the separators a 3.
 Contaminants that may damage or jam equipment diverted to residual line (waste).
 Detection systems, this can increase the chances of paper remaining contaminated. into fines.